Astoa3/Vehicle-Sales-API/README.md

   How to run:

-  1. Download the Docker file and unzip it in a directory within your host
+  1. Download the vehicle_inventory folder
-  2. Extract
+  2. Extract folder in a linux host
-  3. Run CLI--> docker build --tag vehicle_sales .
+  3. Run CLI--> docker build --tag vehicle_inventory .
   4. Run CLI--> docker compose up
   5. This is the front-end link, this will display information of the Vehicle Sales inventory data gathered from API requests https://NMYS5F4YHJIRNU3S.anvil.app/6BNNJQMATJS4MAQ4TO4HBECI